What is customer journey mapping?

 Current state journey map

 Most organizations can see the obvious pain points or roadblocks that their customers might be experiencing within a single channel, like the website or when customers call the contact center — but it can be much more complicated to follow these pain points across channels the way the customer would naturally experience them.
-Creating a current state journey map helps you visualize what your customers are experiencing right now, across channels and departments.
+Creating a current state journey map helps you visualize what customers are experiencing right now, across channels and departments.

 Future state journey map

 A future state journey map can serve as inspiration for your organization, helping you prioritize where resources and capabilities should be sourced, and creating a North Star for what you want your customer experience to eventually become.
-The process of mapping your future state can also be an opportunity to explore the potential experiences you can someday offer and help you identify the strategies you will need to adopt to eventually deliver a better customer experience.
+The process of mapping your future state can also be an opportunity to explore the potential experiences you can someday offer and help you identify the strategies you need to adopt to eventually deliver a better customer experience.

 The most important attribute of a future state journey map is to be actionable.
-To accomplish this, you will need to account for both external results (the customer experience of the journey) and internal results (the tools and processes you will need to deploy to make it happen).
+To accomplish this, you need to account for both external results (the customer experience of the journey) and internal results (the tools and processes you need to deploy to make it happen).
 Both interact and support the other; focusing on one alone will not be nearly as effective, or as comprehensive, at solving the challenges that you identified during your current state discovery phase.

 What’s included in a customer journey map